nlrider/SPIRIT-ML/README.md

 # SPIRIT-ML
-An claims data analytical pipeline for ascertaining population-wide and individual risk for primary immunodeficiency/inborn error of immunity
+A claims data analytical pipeline for ascertaining population-wide and individual risk for primary immunodeficiency/inborn error of immunity

 ## To obtain and use the SPIRIT Analyzer please see:
   - http://jmfworld.com/town-hall/spirit